Charles Schwab Custodial Accounts Highlights

 - Some trades inside a custodial account will be commission-free.

-Are you looking for a way to save money for a child or grandchild in a tax-advantaged way?
-Charles Schwab may have what you’re looking for.
+Do you want a simple way to save money for a child or grandchild and get some tax benefits?
+Charles Schwab might be a good option.

 Schwab’s Custodial Account